YGGverse/YGGbro/README.md

 # YGGbro - proxy preset for modern servers

-Simply deploy new proxy or apply updates by few commands!
+Simple deploy new proxy and apply updates by few commands!

 ## Install